x5908500/wu_cw3_3djsmodel/README.md

 }

-To add models for example add the 5th model in this project
+To add new models
+for example add the 5th model in this project

-write definition before the function then copy whole function rename it to loadGLTF5 or whatever you want
+write definition before the function let Mesh5;

+ then copy whole function rename it to loadGLTF5 or whatever you want
-let Mesh5;

 function loadGLTF5() {
     let balloonLoader = new THREE.GLTFLoader();